-Millions of children around the world are struggling to survive, living in impossible circumstances.
-Coronavirus makes this even worse.
-They need your support.
+So many children around the world are struggling to survive, living in impossible circumstances.
+Coronavirus is making it even worse.

-Your gift today will give them the help, safety, and comfort they need.
+Your gift today will give children the help, safety, and comfort they need.

 Donate to World Vision